Sambizanga (film)

 Sambizanga is a 1972 film directed by Sarah Maldoror and written by Maldoror, Mário Pinto de Andrade, and Maurice Pons, based on the 1961 novella The Real Life of Domingos Xavier by José Luandino Vieira.
 Set in 1961 during the onset of the Angolan War of Independence, it follows the struggles of Angolan militants involved with the Popular Movement for the Liberation of Angola (MPLA), an anti-colonial political movement.
 Maldoror co-wrote the screenplay with her husband, who was a leader within the MPLA.
 Sambizanga was the first feature film produced in Angola and by any Lusophone African country.
-Maldoror was the first woman to make a feature film in Africa.
+Maldoror was the first woman to in Africa to direct a feature film.

 Plot

 The film takes place partly in Sambizanga, a working-class neighbourhood in Luanda that housed a Portuguese prison where many Angolan anti-colonial militants were tortured and killed.
 On February 4, 1961, MPLA forces attacked the prison.

 Domingos Xavier, a revolutionary, is arrested by colonial authorities and taken to the prison, where he faces threats of torture unless he discloses the names of his fellow activists.
 Meanwhile, his wife, Maria, unaware of his involvement in the anti-colonial struggle, searches from prison to prison, trying to find him.
 While she continues her search, Domingos dies from injuries sustained during interrogation.